buteomont/LightningDetector/README.md

 * Security features to require a userid and password when querying or modifying the settings
 * The ability to push the strike event to an external service, email, or SMS account
 * More flexibility in configuring the internal parameters
-* The ability to remove particular unwanted or erro events from the strike log
+* The ability to remove particular unwanted or error events from the strike log